Takeshi's Castle: Vietnam

-The Vietnamese show Đại Náo Thành Takeshi produced under license, with the first episode airing 25 March 2017 in prime time on VTV3.
+The Vietnamese show Đại Náo Thành Takeshi produced under license, with the first episode airing 25 March 2017 in primetime on VTV3.
 The program features famous Vietnamese artists, with warlords Takeshi played by Trấn Thành and Sharkito by Trương Thế Vinh, and Princess Woonsenko played by Diễm My 9X.
 Challenges in the first episode included Slippery Wall, Slip Way, Honeycomb Maze, and Final Fall.
 The Show Down in front of the castle takes place in boats equipped with water spray nozzle weapons and paper disc targets.
+After the airing of the 13 episodes filmed, the show was generally criticized by the lack of creativity of the hosts and other factors.

 Cultural impact

 Takeshi's Castle was highly influential on popular culture around the world, inspiring a genre of game shows involving physical challenges and painful entertainment.
 The physical challenge game show format of Takeshi's Castle has inspired numerous game shows internationally, with popular examples including Sasuke (Ninja Warrior), American Ninja Warrior, Ninja Warrior UK, Wipeout, Total Wipeout, Hole in the Wall, and Ultimate Beastmaster.
 The reality television franchise I'm a Celebrity...Get Me Out of Here! also incorporates Takeshi's Castle like physical challenges.
+British comedian Alex Horne has said Takeshi's Castle was one of the inspirations for Taskmaster.
 Stuart Heritage of The Guardian argues that the Tough Mudder endurance events may have also been inspired by Takeshi's Castle.

 British GQ compared the "silly sets and close awkwardness" of Floor Is Lava (2020) to "the belly-laugh slapstick of Japanese game shows" such as Takeshi's Castle.
 The 2021 game show Frogger, based on Konami's 1981 arcade game of the same name, has also drawn comparisons to Takeshi's Castle.
+In 2023, The Guardian argued that the video game Fall Guys was "Takeshi's Castle in all but name."

 In a 2021 LADbible poll, Takeshi's Castle was voted the classic UK TV game show that audiences miss the most.
+In 2023, there was nostalgia for Takeshi's Castle in Japan.

 Other media

 A Nintendo Famicom (NES) game with the same name was released in 1987 by Bandai.
 It required the use of the Family Trainer (Power Pad) to play its eight challenges.
 It was played on the twelfth episode of GameCenter CX.
 A sequel called Fūun!
 Takeshi Jō Two was released in 1988 with different challenges.

+A J2ME mobile game based on the second Spanish language dubbed version of Takeshi's Castle, called Humor Amarillo: El Juego-Móvil was developed and released by Gameloft in 2008.

 The casting of Takeshi Kitano in the 2000 Japanese film Battle Royale was a reference to his earlier role as the host of Takeshi's Castle, to add a sense of potential realism to the film's extreme battle royale game show concept.

 Video game developer Mediatonic cited Takeshi's Castle as an inspiration behind the popular battle royale game Fall Guys (2020).

-Future

-Reboot

-A reboot of the show will premiere worldwide on Amazon Prime Video in 2023.